 Since Minecraft came into Ellie’s life, she’s built an online community within the game with other homeschooled children.
 She’s been playing with the same group of children for years.
 “Without it, I’m not sure what we’d have done,” her father told Re:Set.

-He has “no doubt that without gaming my daughter would be extremely depressed.
-Gaming has been a huge part of her life for more six years,” he said.
+Her father, who requested his name not be used to protect Ellie’s privacy, said he has “no doubt that without gaming my daughter would be extremely depressed.
+Gaming has been a huge part of her life for more six years.”

-Tobii Dynavox produces eye tracking technology to help those without the ability to speak communicate with others using a computer.
+Tobii Dynavox produces eye tracking technology to help those without the ability to communicate with others.
 They combine eye tracking technology with speech generating devices which allows a computer to track where the user is looking and create electronic speech for them.
-This can be a tedious skill to learn, so Lucas Steuber, the company’s global product manager, says he takes “a much more fun approach” through gaming.
+This can be a tedious skill to learn, so Lucas Steuber, the company’s global product manager, said he takes “a much more fun approach” through gaming.

 By choosing to instruct users how to use the eye gaze devices through games, it “not only shows users how to interact with an eye gaze tracking device but also provides positive reinforcement through the process,” Steuber told Re:Set.
 He believes the positives of gaming for children with special needs goes beyond the practical benefit of learning new skills.